cockroachdb/docs/v2.1/reset-cluster-setting.md

 ## Required privileges

-Only the `root` user can modify cluster settings.
+Only members of the `admin` role can modify cluster settings.
+By default, the `root` user belongs to the `admin` role.

 ## Synopsis